crdoconnor/devkey/README.rst

 Features
 ========

-* Autodocuments itself using your docstrings.
+* Autodocuments using your docstrings.
 * Use variables DEVDIR or CWD in any command to refer to dev.py's directory or the current working directory.
 * Passes any arguments on to the method via the command line.
 * Autocomplete works out of the box.